What the Hell Happened to Volusion? Complaints, Issues, Negative Reviews, Bankruptcy and Chapter 11

 However, we stopped being partners with them once they started asking for money to display us as a partner, which I thought was really unprofessional.

 Over the last several years, things have gone downhill for this platform.
-Some of you may be experiencing these pitfalls first hand with your ecommerce store.
+Some of you may be experiencing these pitfalls first hand with your ecommerce online store.

 That’s what inspired me to write this guide.